At St. Augustine's Episcopal Church, we answer our Lord's call to pray, reconcile, and offer help and hope to those in need.

 The Episcopal Church, of which St. Augustine’s is a member parish, is the American branch of the worldwide Anglican Communion–which grew out of the Church of England.
 With an estimated 80 million members worldwide, Anglicanism is the third largest Christian denomination.
 The Episcopal Church is organized into geographic dioceses and St. Augustine’s is in the Diocese of Southern Virginia.

 “Episcopos” is the Greek word for “bishop.”
 Thus “Episcopal” means, “led by bishops.”
 The Episcopal Church maintains the three-fold order of ministry as handed down by the Apostles – deacons, priests and bishops.
 This is called the apostolic succession.
 The Bishop of Southern Virginia is elected by the convention of the diocese and consecrated by the national Presiding Bishop.
-The Bishop of Southern Virginia has installed the Rector of St. Augustine’s.
+The Bishop of Southern Virginia installs or ordains the Rectors/Priests in their diocese.

 The answer is “Yes you will!”
 Many members of St. Augustine’s have found their way here from other religious denominations.
 We are a church born in the Reformation, but the order of worship and the liturgy will be familiar to Roman Catholics and Lutherans.
 We warmly welcome visitors and our service bulletin is “user-friendly.”
 The two main books used in our service are the (red) Book of Common Prayer and the (blue) Hymnal.
-An additional hymnal is often used, Lift Every Voice And Sing and it is indicated on the service bulletin, as LEVAS.
-Also, we are a friendly bunch and the people sitting near you will be a friendly guide.
+An additional hymnal is often used, Lift Every Voice And Sing and it is indicated on the service bulletin, as "LEVAS".
+Also we are a friendly bunch, and the people sitting near you will be a friendly guides.

 The Anglican/Episcopal tradition looks for religious truth in scripture, tradition and reason, so our experience in the struggles and joys of life deeply shape our faith, and has done so for centuries.
 We know that God is not through speaking and revealing yet.
 This question of belief is further answered by our Statement of Faith, commonly called the Catechism.
 This is found in every copy of the Book of Common Prayer (pgs 845-862).